jandix/rzeit2/README.md

 [jan.dix@uni-konstanz.de](mailto:jan.dix@uni-konstanz.de)

 Special thanks to [Simon Munzert](http://simonmunzert.github.io/), who helped me entering the world of R and GitHub.
+Additionally, I would like to thank Peter Meißner and Christian Graul who helped with the first version of this package.
+Lastly, I would like to thank Jana Blahak who wrote the documentation for the first package which is widely reused.